Drake Jewel

 The Drake Jewel is a precious pendant given to Sir Francis Drake by Queen Elizabeth I to show her gratitude.
-The pendant is on display at the Victoria and Albert Museum in London.
+The pendant is on display at the Victoria and Albert Museum (V&A) in London.

 History

 Elizabeth I had the pendant created especially for Drake, by a renowned artisan, as a demonstration of gratitude.
 Drake's Jewel was created by Nicholas Hilliard and given to Drake before 1591, possibly to celebrate England's victory against the Spanish Armada in 1588.
 Drake was painted by Marcus Gheeraerts the Younger in 1591 and is shown wearing the jewel.
 Drake valued this pendant more than any of his other possessions.